 It should be noted that Viabundus is a work in progress.
 For the user, this means that the quality and depth of the information supplied on the map differs largely between different regions: some regions are well-researched (Lower Saxony and Central Germany), others are still being worked on (Netherlands, Denmark, Westphalia, Holstein, Mecklenburg, Estonia and Latvia), whereas still other regions remain limited to the basic digitisation of the routes in the Hansische Handelsstraßen atlas.
 In order to make this clear to the user, a number of features have been included, such as the "ready" checkmark for the places (see The nodes data model) and the "certainty" attribute for the routes, which has been set to uncertain for all roughly digitised roads (see Edges data model) and are therefore displayed as a dashed line.
+The regional state of research can also be shown as a separate layer on the webmap.

 The current state of research in the regions covered by Viabundus.
 Green: ready; yellow: extended research in progress; orange: road network reconstructed with historical maps, no further research planned yet; red: rough digitization of the road network with modern maps, no further research planned.
 Note that the Finnish Viabundus sub-project is in its initial phase: no data is included in the database yet.
+The regional state of research can also be shown as a layer on the webmap.